Pentagon Federal Credit Union

 Transferring Mortgages

 An assumable mortgage loan is the only type of mortgage that can be transferred from one person to another at the time of a home purchase (as an alternative to taking out a new mortgage).
-USDA, FHA, and VA loans are assumable when they meet certain criteria.
+USDA, FHA, and VA loans are some of the types of mortgages that are assumable when they meet certain criteria.

 Like with transferring an auto loan, the buyer must apply to the lender and qualify for the existing terms of the mortgage.
 Then the title of the home can be transferred and the buyer can take over the monthly mortgage payments.